Batman: The Ride (S&S Free Spin): History

 After months of a teaser campaign for a 2015 attraction, Batman: The Ride was officially announced for Six Flags Fiesta Texas on August 28, 2014.
 The roller coaster replaced Motorama Turnpike, an original car ride that opened with the park in 1992.
 Track for Batman: The Ride arrived in February 2015 with the construction of the site well underway for the installation.
 The roller coaster was completed near the end of March of the same year before opening on May 23, 2015.

 Three years later, Six Flags announced another similar coaster with the same theme at Six Flags Discovery Kingdom on August 30, 2018.
 Batman: The Ride at Six Flags Discovery Kingdom, later opened on May 25, 2019.

 Ride

-There are 2 S&S free-spins in Texas, with the other one being Joker at Six Flags Over Texas.
 The Ride begins by climbing up a 120-foot vertical rise.
 Then zooms over hills while pivoting forward multiple times, before plummeting into a steep raven drop.
 Next, riders subsequently change directions and get to enjoy a backwards flip, spinning backwards into another raven drop and then ending with a forward flip.
 The roller coaster uses an adjustable series of magnetic kickers to allow the cars to spin freely, based on factors such as gravity and rider weight in the cars.
 The park can adjust the degree of spin based on rider input, which will help them regulate the experience to average rider tolerance over time.